AdobeDocs/contributor.nl-NL/help/writing-essentials/markdown.md

 Weergegeven:

-Dit is `inline code` binnen een alinea met tekst.
+Dit is `inline code` in een alinea met tekst.

 Dit is een afgezonderd codeblok: